staheri/ectgo/README.md

 Email me [staheri@cs.utah.edu](MAILTO:staheri@cs.utah.edu) if you want to try this out.
 I would be more than happy to assist.

+## Acknowledgement
+The idea of enhancing the tracer package is adopted from the MIT licensed [work](https://github.com/divan/gotrace) by [Ivan Daniluk](https://github.com/divan).

 ## Overview
 ![Overview](overview.png)